Tencent/tgfx/.github/ISSUE_TEMPLATE/bug_report_en.md

 <!--
 Please note: We currently use the Issues only to track bugs.
 If it is a usage question or feature request, please go to the Discussions.
-Please help us make TGFX better by filling everything below out with as much information as you can, so we can try to reproduce and fix the bug!
+Please help us make tgfx better by filling everything below out with as much information as you can, so we can try to reproduce and fix the bug!
 -->

-## Which Version of TGFX are you using?
+## Which Version of tgfx are you using?

 1.0.0